 Our alums are also supporting clients and projects at development agencies such as Taqtile, in Brazil, Koombea in Colombia, Indonesia-based BukuKas, AgileThought in Mexico, ColorElephant based in Portugal, Rspective in Poland and Spain-based Webimpacto.
 Further, they're helping grow startups at places like Ghana Tech Lab in Ghana and Orderly in Denmark.

-Further, some of our alumni work remotely for outsourcing companies like PartnerHero in the US while others are helping build the future of team operations at RemoteTeam.
+In addition, some of our alums work remotely for outsourcing companies like PartnerHero in the US, while others are helping build the future of team operations at RemoteTeam.
 From these businesses to ones across Panama, Turkey, India, Bermuda, the United Arab Emirates, and more, Microverse trained developers are making a real impact on global businesses and markets.

-Microverse Alumni contribute their skills to small, medium and large businesses alike, from Brand Guarde, who helps support Amazon sellers, to house-hold names such as Microsoft.
+Microverse alums contribute their skills to small, medium and large businesses alike, from Brand Guarde, who helps support Amazon sellers, to house-hold names such as Microsoft.
 We are always elated to see all their contributions, across countries, cities, frameworks and programming languages.